 As soon as you trust in Christ to be your Savior, you begin a loving relationship with Him.
 Your faith walk.
 You receive complete love and acceptance by God as your Father.
 You receive treasure that is yours to know and experience for the rest of your earthly life.
 When you trust in Christ, He is in your life forever.
 You will never be without him.
 Ever.

 Let Jesus satisfy your heart with joy so that your daily walk with Him will be a joyful one.
-Choose to step through life satisfied by Him.

-- Live Out His Love Bible Study
+- Satisfied by His Love Bible Study (women who knew Jesus)

-- Satisfied by His Love Bible Study
+- Live Out His Love Bible Study (New Testament women)